-Our pick of the bunch for 2020 has to be the Rockshox Reverb.
+Our pick of the bunch has to be the Rockshox Reverb.
 While the Reverb has an undeserved reputation for unreliability, if properly maintained, they run very well.

 In the past few years, the mountain biking industry as a whole has realised that a wider bar offers more leverage to steer the front wheel and slows down the handling to be more manageable on tech high-speed descents.
 Wide bars also shift your weight towards the front of the bike and should be paired with a shorter stem to keep you centred.
 The rule of thumb when it comes to the ratio between bar width and stem length is 2:1 — so for every 20mm your bars get wider, your stem should get shorter by 10mm.

 While bars and stem also fit into the fit equation, your local trails will also inform your decision.
 There is nothing worse than riding up to a narrow tree gap only to find your bars don't actually fit.
 The benefit of broad bars diminishes as the technicality and speed of the trails goes down, and too large a bar can cause pain in your shoulders and neck.